helidon-io/helidon/examples/openapi-tools/quickstart-se/README.md

 The package `api` contains interfaces that represent endpoints to our server and implementations for them.
 The package `model` contains classes that represent transport objects that will be used to communicate with the server.
 `ApiClient` class represents configuration and utility class for `WebClient` that is used to connect to our server.

+You can use the generated SE client artifact in either of two ways:

+ - as a library - One or more other client projects can depend on the client artifact and use its generated classes.
+ - as a client program itself - Add some code to the generated project to make it a client program and not just a library.

+This example illustrates the second approach.
+We create a second server (at port 8081) which accepts greeting requests and, acting as a client, forwards them to the first service and returns the responses from the first service as its own.

 To make our client application fully functional let's add some classes, dependencies and files to the project.

 1) Add  to the `pom.xml` :